 So it makes perfect sense that you’d want to use this level of protection and ease for different things.
 Many of us have been using app lockers for years now, but it was always a chore to draw a pattern or type a passcode every single time you opened an app (which was probably dozens of times a day).

 Thanks to fingerprint scanners, there’s no excuse for skipping on added security.
-Launch an app, rest your finger on the sensor, and in a split-second, it’s unlocked (even if it might not be the most secure method).
+Launch an app, rest your finger on the sensor, and in a split-second, it’s unlocked.

 If your device has a fingerprint scanner and is running Android 6.0 Marshmallow or higher, chances are your device will support the apps listed below (though some modified versions of Android might not be compatible).